 To learn more about Type Three Perfectionists and what they are like in relationships, go to page 132.

-Tools to Relax the Habit of Attention for Type Threes
+Tools to Relax the Habit of Attention for Enneagram Type 3s

 This page is excerpted from Headstart from Happiness and The Nine Keys by Lynn Roulo.